 How is Spiritual exploration different from religion?
-This is a good question and, the answer may surprise you.
+This is a good question and, the answer will surprise you.

 What Makes Spiritual Exploration Different